simp/pupmod-simp-tpm2/REFERENCE.md

 ### Resource types

 * [`tpm2_ownership`](#tpm2_ownership): A type to manage ownership of a TPM 2.0.
 Use this to set the passwords on a TPM to prevent unauthorized access.
-It can not change the p
+It cannot change the pa

 ### Data types